 Clients can hire faster than a regular 9 – 5 worker.
-So in a few minutes after an interview, you can have a job.
+So, you can have a job in a few minutes after an interview.

-But it would be stupid of you to think you will be working for that person for five or ten years.
-So I am not saying it’s impossible.
+But it would be stupid to think you will work for that person for five or ten years.
+So, I am not saying it’s impossible.
 I’m saying it is unlikely.

 Maybe I am exaggerating, but I have been in situations where everything is fine, and the clients stop communicating.
 That’s it; my source of income is gone.

-You might not experience this, but it will be advisable to prepare for the unexpected while improving the reality.
+You might not experience this, but preparing for the unexpected while improving the reality will be advisable.
 If your client stops reaching out to you, your source of income stops.